History of the Jews in Manchester: Mid-19th century

 The Aleppo Sephardic Jewish community of Manchester had contacted Rabbi Yeshaya Attia to come to be their Rabbi to be their leader but he disappeared.
 Years later a record was found that showed that, while he was a passenger on a sailing ship from Alexandria, Egypt to Liverpool, England, he was apparently lost in a storm in the Bay of Biscay on the night of 25-27 June 1859.

 Relation to Oldham Jewish community

 The earliest recorded evidence of the Oldham Jewish Community is the birth of Philip Cohen in 1872.
 Since then there have been community members moving back and forth from the two communities and while the complete history of the Oldham community remains more elusive the two communities share a common history.

 21st century

-On 2 October 2025, a antisemitic terrorist attack took place outside the Heaton Park Hebrew Congregation in Manchester during Yom Kippur.
+On 2 October 2025, an antisemitic terrorist attack took place outside the Heaton Park Hebrew Congregation in Manchester during Yom Kippur.
 The attacker, Jihad al-Shamie, a 35-year-old British citizen of Syrian descent, rammed a car into pedestrians and stabbed worshippers before being shot dead by police.
 Two people were killed and three were seriously injured.
 Investigators later reported that one fatality and another victim may have been struck by police gunfire as officers ended the assault.

+In 2011, Strictly Kosher, a documentary detailing the current life of the Manchester Jewish community, was released.

+In February 2026, two men were sentenced to life imprisonment for planning an Islamic State‑inspired terrorist attack against the Jewish community in Manchester.
+Prosecutors described the plot as potentially "one of the deadliest terrorist attacks ever carried out on British soil."
+Walid Saadaoui (38) received a minimum of 37 years, and Amar Hussein (52) a minimum of 26 years, for preparing acts of terrorism between December 2023 and May 2024, including attempts to smuggle assault rifles and ammunition into the UK for use in mass shootings in Jewish-populated areas.
+A third defendant, Bilel Saadaoui, was sentenced to six years for failing to report information about the plot.
+The conspiracy was foiled when an undercover operative, posing as an arms dealer, helped authorities intercept the plan.